oschouest/km-box/docs/.github/instructions/Copilot.instructions.md

 ## Copilot Instructions
+- **Terminal Management**: ALWAYS close unnecessary terminals after operations.
+Use only one terminal per task.
+Clean up SSH sessions and background processes immediately after use.
+Do not leave multiple terminals running.
+- **Known Issues & Solutions**: ALWAYS check this section before attempting fixes to avoid repeating failed solutions:
+  - **Teensy USB HID Libraries**: Mouse.h, usb_mouse.h, usb_mouse_move(), usb_mouse_buttons() are NOT available in current PlatformIO Teensy environment.
+Do not attempt to use these - they will cause build errors.
+For actual USB HID output, research custom implementation or different toolchain.
+  - **PlatformIO Upload Path**: Only use full absolute path: `Set-Location "c:\Users\oscho\OneDrive - OTS Consulting Management Customs\vs-code-workspace\km-box\teensy_code"` - relative paths fail
+  - **PowerShell Syntax**: Use `&` operator, not `&&` or `;` for command chaining in PowerShell
+  - **Serial Monitor Access**: Direct PlatformIO serial monitor often fails with permission errors - use SSH to Pi for monitoring instead
+- **Teensy USB HID**: CRITICAL - Standard Arduino Mouse library and usb_mouse functions are NOT available in current PlatformIO Teensy environment.
+For Phase 5, use logging only.
+USB HID output requires custom implementation or different toolchain (research needed for Phase 6).
 - **PlatformIO Commands on Windows**: CRITICAL - Always use the correct PowerShell syntax with call operator (&).
-The ONLY working command is: `Set-Location teensy_code; & "C:\Users\oscho\.platformio\penv\Scripts\platformio.exe" run --target upload`.
+The ONLY working command is: `Set-Location "c:\Users\oscho\OneDrive - OTS Consulting Management Customs\vs-code-workspace\km-box\teensy_code"; & "C:\Users\oscho\.platformio\penv\Scripts\platformio.exe" run --target upload`.
+Use full absolute paths.
 DO NOT use semicolons (;), DO NOT use && operators, DO NOT use cd command.
-Always use Set-Location followed by semicolon, then & operator before the quoted path.
 This has been tested and works.
 Any other syntax will fail.
 - **Shell Syntax**: Use only valid Windows PowerShell syntax.
 Chain commands with ';'.
 Use Out-File, Set-Content, Add-Content for file creation/editing (e.g., $content = "multi\nline\ntext"; $content | Out-File -FilePath file.txt -Encoding utf8).
 - **No Bash**: Do not use bash heredocs (<< 'EOF'), '&&', '|', or Linux redirects (> file).
 Use PowerShell equivalents (e.g., New-Item, Remove-Item -Recurse -Force).
 - **SSH/SCP**: Always use "pi5" alias for SSH/SCP (e.g., ssh pi5 "command", scp local_file pi5:~/remote_path).
 For multi-line files on Pi, use Set-Content via SSH or scp from local.